2024 American League Division Series: Cleveland vs. Detroit

-This is the first postseason meeting between the Cleveland Guardians and the Detroit Tigers.
+This was the first postseason meeting between the Cleveland Guardians and the Detroit Tigers.

 Game 1

 Lane Thomas, pictured here with the Washington Nationals, hit a three-run homer in the bottom of the 1st inning in Game 1.

 Cleveland pounced on Detroit in the first inning of Game 1 as the Guardians plated five runs.
 The Guardians scored the first run of the game when José Ramírez doubled, scoring Steven Kwan.
 Josh Naylor's RBI single extended the Guardians' lead to 2–0.
 At this time, starting Tigers pitcher Tyler Holton was removed from the game without recording a single out.
 He allowed two hits and four earned runs.
 Lane Thomas then greeted reliever Reese Olson with a three-run home run that gave the Guardians a 5–0 advantage.
 In the bottom of the sixth, David Fry hit an RBI double for two more runs to extend the Guardians' lead to 7–0, scoring Jhonkensy Noel and Steven Kwan.
 Emmanuel Clase closed out the game as the Guardians took Game 1 and a 1–0 series lead.

 The Guardians' five-run first inning tied for the most runs in the first inning in franchise playoff history.